Artin group injection in the Hecke algebra for right-angled groups: Notations and preliminaries

-The following result will be useful in the sequel; a proof can be deduced from \cite[Lemma 5.4]{deodharII}. \begin{lem} If $I\subseteq J \subseteq S$ then \begin{enumerate} \item $P^J\circ P^I=P^J$; \item $Q^J\circ Q^I=Q^J$. \end{enumerate} \end{lem} Analogous properties of the projections $P^J$ are satisfied also by the \emph{parabolic map} defined and studied in \cite{billey}.
-When the group $W$ is finite, for any $J\subseteq S$ a function $P^{\setminus J}: W \rightarrow W\setminus W^J$ is defined by for all $w\in W$.
-It is easy to see that $P^{\setminus J}$ is idempotent and order preserving (see \cite{sentinelli-complements} for further properties of the poset $W\setminus W^J$ with the induced Bruhat order).
-The idempotents $P^J$ together with the idempotents $P^{\setminus J}$ generate the biHecke monoid (see \cite{biHecke}).
-In the sequel we will not consider the parabolic map neither the idempotents $P^{\setminus J}$.
+\begin{oss}Analogous properties of the projections $P^J$ are satisfied also by the \emph{parabolic map} defined and studied in \cite{billey}.
+When the group $W_J$ is finite a function $P^{\setminus J}: W \rightarrow W$ can be defined by for all $w\in W$.
+It is easy to see that $P^{\setminus J}$ is idempotent and order preserving.
+The idempotents $P^J$ together with the idempotents $P^{\setminus J}$ generate the biHecke monoid (see \cite[Section~1]{biHecke}, where these operators are respectively called \emph{bubble sorting operators} and \emph{bubble antisorting operators}).
+In Section \ref{3} we use the idempotents $P^J$ to realize Coxeter monoid algebras, although a realization by bubble antisorting operators is also possible. \end{oss}

-Another property of the projections on $W^J$ and ${^J}W$ is that the right projections commute with the left ones (for a proof of this result see \cite[Lemma 2.6]{sentinelli-isomoprhism}). \begin{lem} Let $I,J\subseteq S$; then the projections $P^J$ and $Q^I$ commute, i.e.
+Another property of the projections on $W^J$ and ${^J}W$ is that the right projections commute with the left ones (for a proof of this result see \cite[Lemma~2.6]{sentinelli-isomoprhism}). \begin{lem} Let $I,J\subseteq S$; then the projections $P^J$ and $Q^I$ commute, i.e.